YunchaoYang/LCsolutions_Cpp_Python/Cpp/public_private_protected.md

   * use public member function in the same class.
 Or use friend function

 * What is the difference between public and protected?
-  * how members can be accessed and inheritented class.
+  * The way how members can be accessed and in derived class.